-If you’re using a service like DaCast for your online video platform, you’ll need to build a workflow that begins as RTMP.
+If you’re using a streaming service like Dacast, you need to build a workflow that begins as RTMP.
 This is much simpler than it sounds.
-Essentially, you simply need to configure your hardware or software encoder to deliver an RTMP stream to the DaCast servers.
+Essentially, you simply need to configure your hardware or software encoder to deliver an RTMP stream to the Dacast servers.
 Most encoders default to RTMP, and quite a few only support that standard.

-Our CDN partner, Akamai, ingests the RTMP stream and automatically rebroadcasts it via both HLS and RTMP.
-From there, users default to the best supported method on their own devices.
+For Dacast users, our CDN partner Akamai then ingests the RTMP stream and automatically rebroadcasts it via both HLS and RTMP.
+From there, viewers default to the best-supported method on their own devices.

-Using HLS is relatively straightforward.
-On DaCast, all live streams default to HLS delivery.
+Using HLS is relatively straightforward with a professional, full-service OVP.
+On Dacast, all live streams default to HLS delivery.
 On computers that support Flash, we do fall back on RTMP/Flash in order to reduce latency.
-However, HLS is supported automatically on every DaCast live stream, and used on almost all devices.
+However, HLS is supported automatically on every Dacast live stream and used on almost all devices.

-HLS streaming is delivered by means of an M3U8 file.
-This file is essentially a playlist that contains references to the location of media files.
-On a local machine, this would be file paths.
-For live streaming on the internet, an M3U8 file will contain a URL.
-That’s the URL on which your stream is being delivered.
+As we discussed above, HLS streaming is delivered through an M3U8 file.
+This file is kind of a playlist that contains references to the location of media files.
+On a local machine, these would consist of file paths.
+For live streaming on the internet, that M3U8 file would contain a URL (the one on which your stream is being delivered).

-Of course, some users may wish to use a custom video player.
-Luckily, it’s quite simple to embed your HLS stream in any video player.
-For example, if you’re using JW Player, just insert the M38U reference URL into the code for your video player.
-For example:
+Of course, some broadcasters may prefer to use a custom video player.
+Luckily, it’s quite simple to embed your HLS stream within any video player.
+For example, if you’re using JW Player, simply insert the M38U reference URL into the code for your video player.
+Here’s a visual example:

 var playerInstance = jwplayer("myElement");